-Announcements are made at 7:55 a.m. and 3:00 p.m. each day.
+Announcements are made at the beginning and end of each day.
 During announcements, it is essential that all students remain seated and quiet.

 19. School Day Interruptions

 Parents, guardians, and others having legitimate business with the school should make appointments at a mutually convenient time so classes will not be interrupted.